baluyotraf/altqq/README.md

 It works by providing a class that represent the queries, with parameters type checked by `Pydantic`.

-The library is currently still in development and has an alpha release.

 ## Installation

 The library is available in PyPI